Great Wolf Resorts Inc. Breaks Ground On Indoor Water Park In Perryville

 PERRYVILLE, Md.
 (WJZ) — Great Wolf Resorts, Inc. has broken ground on its newest indoor water park in Perryville, officials said Tuesday.

 The 126,000-square-foot Great Wolf Lodge Maryland, with 700 family-friendly suites, will be the brand’s 20th in North America and its largest, officials said in a statement.
-The park will sit on 48 acres on the western edge of Cecil County and is expected to open in mid-to-late 2023.READ MORE: Police Search For Driver In Hit-And-Run Crash That Killed 16-Year-Old Jayden Baldree In Dundalk
+The park will sit on 48 acres on the western edge of Cecil County and is expected to open in mid-to-late 2023.READ MORE: Maryland National Guard Spc.
+Joseph Lee DePasquale Killed In Jarrettsville Crash Sunday

 Officials estimate 2,000 people could be hired to build the $250 million resort.
-When it opens, 850 jobs in engineering, information technology, lifeguards, housekeepers and other sectors needed to run the park will be available.READ MORE: Delta Variant Cases Doubling Every 2 Weeks In Maryland; Some Fear Return To Restrictions
+When it opens, 850 jobs in engineering, information technology, lifeguards, housekeepers and other sectors needed to run the park will be available.READ MORE: Jesse McCartney, Blue Oyster Cult To Perform At Maryland State Fair Concert Series